Tired of losing money in this volatile crypto trading?

 One might say this is still a loss of $100 but the idea of stop-loss itself is to minimize the number of losses incurred by the trader in event of a drastic pullback of the price of a cryptocurrency.

-To understand its worth, just assume that you slept at night without setting up a stop-loss, and while that time the price of BTC starts falling apart and in just an hour it has dropped 30% in price in which you have bought.
+To understand its worth, just assume that you slept at night without setting up a stop-loss, and while that time the price of BTC starts falling apart and in just a few hours it has dropped 30% in price in which you have bought.
 So you see you can hedge your risk while you are away from your computer using stop losses.
 This is called a complete stop-loss when you put the whole amount that you purchased to be sold in an event of stop-loss.

 Another type of stop-loss is called a partial stop-loss wherein you decide to sell half or some amount of crypto that you have purchased in an event triggering a stop-loss order.
 This type of stop-loss becomes important in a space like crypto which is so volatile.